WyattBlue/auto-editor/README.md

 auto-editor example.mp4 --export premiere
 ```

-Similar commands exist for:
+Auto-Editor can also export to:

-- `--export final-cut-pro` for Final Cut Pro.
+- Final Cut Pro with `--export final-cut-pro`
-- `--export shotcut` for ShotCut.
+- ShotCut with `--export shotcut`

 Other editors, like Sony Vegas, can understand the `premiere` format.
 If your favorite editor doesn't, you can use ` --export clip-sequence` which creates many video clips that can be imported and manipulated like normal.